IQDM/IQDM-PDF/README.rst

 What does it do?
 ----------------
-Scans a directory for IMRT QA reports and parses data into a CSV
+Scans a directory for IMRT QA reports and parses data into a CSV.

 Other information
 -----------------
+This library is part of the IMRT QA Data Mining (IQDM) project for the AAPM's IMRT Working Group (WGIMRT).

 -  Free software: `MIT license <https://github.com/IQDM/IQDM-PDF/blob/master/LICENSE>`__
 -  Documentation: `Read the docs <https://iqdm-pdf.readthedocs.io>`__